EricMFink/Akademicky/_casebook/chap2.md

 Driftwood goes to meet Lassparri, intending to sign him to a contract with the Opera Company to close the deal between Claypool & Gottlieb.
 Along the way, he meets Fiorello, a genial con artist, who tricks Driftwood into signing Lassparri's rival, Baroni, instead.
 When Gottlieb discovers what has happened, he renegs on his agreement to name the Opera House after Claypool.

 A furious Claypool sues Gottlieb for breach of contract, seeking restitution of the $500,000 she donated to the Opera Company.
 She also sues Driftwood for breach of contract & fraud over his role in the failure of the Opera Company deal, seeking $50,000 (the amount she paid Driftwood for his services as her agent) plus punitive damages.
-Claypool brings her suit in federal court.[^Opera1]

-[^Opera1]:

-  {-} Assume that the court would have personal jurisdiction over all parties and subject matter jurisdiction over all claims.
+Claypool brings her suit in federal court (assume that the court would have personal jurisdiction over all parties and subject matter jurisdiction over all claims).

 ##### Part A